Stepchildren Contesting Wills in NSW: Family Provision Claims in Blended Families

 Burden of Proof

-Unlike biological or adopted children, stepchildren in NSW are not automatically recognised as eligible persons to contest a will.
-This means they face a higher burden of proof when making a family provision claim.
-They must clearly demonstrate their eligibility to the court, which can be a complex and demanding process.
+Stepchildren in NSW, unlike biological or adopted children, are not automatically recognised as eligible to contest a will.
+As a result, they face a higher burden of proof when making a family provision claim.

 Competing Claims and Estate Size